 • Serious interest in photography and desire to learn and improve.
-We will talk about a lot about photography, photographers and photobooks, but not co much about cameras and photoshop.
+We will talk about a lot about photography, photographers and photobooks, but not so much about cameras and photoshop.
+It will be more about the art and technique than gear.

-• Digital camera, laptop for displaying/sharing photos and perhaps an external drive for backup.
+• A digital camera, laptop with photo software (Adobe Lightroom, Bridge, Photoshop, BreezeBrower, Photo Mechanic, iPhoto or any other) for displaying/editing/sharing photos and preferably an external hard drive for backup.
 If you choose to shoot with a film camera you will not be able to receive critiques of your workshop photos.

-• Good camera and editing software proficiency (you must know your camera equipment well and be ready to shoot independently from the first day).
+• Good camera and editing software proficiency (you must know your camera equipment well, be ready to shoot independently from the first day and know how to import and browse/edit the pictures on your laptop).

-• Fit (long hours of walking), active, energetic and willing to take pictures every day for the duration of the whole workshop (no excuses or whining about being tired or not inspired).
-Although a day or half off once a while is possible to arrange.
+• Fit (long hours of walking), active, energetic and willing to take pictures every day for the duration of the whole workshop.
+However, a day or half off once a while can be arranged.

-• Ready to be challenged and step out of your comfort zone – you will talk to strangers and visit unusual places.
+• Ready to be challenged and step out of your comfort zone – you will talk to people and shoot at unusual places.
+You might not feel comfortable photographing strangers on the first day or two, but by the end of the workshop your personal confidence and social skills will be on another lever.

-• Prepared for various travel conditions (long train or bus rides – this concerns travelling workshops).
+• Prepared for different travel conditions (occasional long train or bus rides – this concerns travelling workshops).

-• Ready for budget travelling, backpacking type conditions – local transport, local restaurants (but we try to find the best ones – clean, cheap and yummy), budget hotels (but we pick the best budget options with best price/quality ratio – private bathrooms, fan/AC).
+• Ready for budget travelling (backpacking type conditions) – local transport, local restaurants (but we try to find the best ones – clean, cheap and yummy), budget hotels (but we pick the best budget options with best price/quality ratio – private bathrooms, fan/AC).
+In general people do not spend much on Maciej’s workshop as there is no need for that.
+Once you know how to do it properly, you can travel comfortably without big spendings.
+Maciej is an experienced traveller and happily shares his travel tips with the group.